Excel-lent/ClooWrapperVBA/Readme.md

 ## Downloads
 The current version can be downloaded as:
-* Installer for Windows.
+* [Installer for Windows](https://sourceforge.net/projects/cloowrappervba/files/ClooWrapperVBA%20setup.exe/download).
 Installation path is "C:\Program Files (x86)\ClooWrapperVBA\".
-* <p style='text-align:justify'>Zip-file which contains the same content as the installer.
+* [Zip-file which contains the same content as the installer](https://sourceforge.net/projects/cloowrappervba/files/ClooWrapperVBA.zip/download).
 The components must be registered using "register.bat".
-Please note, that the "register.bat" must be started with admin rights.</p>
+Please note, that the "register.bat" must be started with admin rights.

 <p style='text-align:justify'>Directory "demo" contains the Excel table with all demos and VBscript file to check available platforms and devices even without Excel.</p>
 <br>